elsamadeen/My-donation-website-/README.md

 # My-donation-website-
-Reaching out to homeless and less privileged people across the world
+Hope for Humanity – Bringing food, shelter, education, and healthcare to the less privileged and homeless worldwide.
+Together, we can restore dignity and build a brighter future. 💙